stackforge/networking-cisco/doc/source/reference/ml2-nexus.rst

    (only if no trunk vlan have been configured manually by the user)
 #.
 Add a trunk vlan onto the specified interface using the interface
    CLI :command:`switchport trunk allowed vlan add <vlanid>`.
+#.
+If the port event is of type baremetal and is the parent port to trunking
+   configuration or the port is not a participent of trunking configuration, the vlan will also be configured as native using the interface CLI :command:`switchport trunk native vlan <vlanid>`.

 Both normal VM port events and baremetal port events are supported by the Nexus Driver for VLAN creation.
 They can co-exist at the same